doannc2212/nextjs-starter/README.md

 ## Introduction

-This project aims to provide a solid foundation for building scalable and maintainable Next.js applications.
+This project aims to provide a solid foundation for building Next.js applications.
 It includes configurations for TypeScript, ESLint, testing, and more.
-Whether you're starting a new project or looking to improve an existing one, this starter project can help you get up and running quickly.

 ## Getting Started